engmsilva/package-json-cleanup-loader/README.md

 };
 ```

-**Warning:** If the error message `You may need an appropriate loader to handle this file type` occurs during the bundle build process, it will be necessary to define in the webpack rules the package that will load the JSON files.
+**Warning:** If the error message `"You may need an appropriate loader to handle this file type"` occurs during the bundle build process, it will be necessary to define in the webpack rules the package that will load the JSON files.
 Install the [json-loader][4] package and use the loading rule to the webpack configuration file:

 `npm install --save-dev json-loader`